 And so this blog was once again re-born.

 I slowly got interested to documenting all our travels.
 We had some pretty great trips before and I decided to start there.

 Good thing that my husband and my sisters love taking photos.
 These were the resources I used to share about our trip.

 For the record, I will not be talking about how I re-started the blog.
 Hence, this post is about coping on being a Stay At Home Mom.

-Though traveling also played an important role to all of this (as this is the topic I consistently write about) the writing part certainly took a lot more time.
+Though traveling also played an important role in all of this (as this is the topic I consistently write about) the writing part certainly took a lot more time.

-Especially on the early months as I was pregnant and had to limit the trips.
-We had a lot of on-going ‘projects’ that we also had to prioritise.
+Especially in the early months as I was pregnant and had to limit the trips.
+We had a lot of on-going ‘projects’ that we also had to prioritize.

 I still travelled while pregnant though and it was such a good experience albeit a challenging one in so many cases.

 Adjusting to Life as a Stay At Home Mom